Expatria-Technologies/grblhal_2000_PrintNC/README.md

 ### Spindle Sync Port
 This port allows a differential connection to an external module for a robust GRBLHAL lathe implementation.
 A reference encoder design is under development.
 In addition solder jumper options are present to allow this connector to provide a quadrature encoder signal to the Teensy 4.1 QEI pins for future development.

+### AUX Relay Port
+Four axilliary relay outputs are exposed.
+These have a maximum combined drive current of 500 mA.
+The relay voltage can be selected via a 3 pin jumper between the external voltage input (12-28V) and the onboard 5V supply.

 ### Raspberry PI expansion header
 ![Pi Pinout](/readme_images/Pi_Pinout.jpg)

 This is a standard Raspberry PI GPIO header.
 The Pi has the ability to drive the axuilliary outputs, as well as read the status of the real-time control signals.
 Three Pi GPIO signals are also brought out to a header on the top side of the board.
 The GRBLHAL2000 is capable of powering a Pi Zero W or PI 3 A+ directly, but it cannot supply enough current for a full Pi 3 or Pi4 - when using those you must supply power to the PI externally.

 For communicating with the Teensy, the Pi can act as a standard g-code sender and send data over the connected UART.
 The I2C keypad interface is also connected to allow for the potential to develop pi based real-time controls.
 Finally, the Pi can assert the user switch controls such as emergency stop.
 GRBL auxillary inputs are also routed to the Pi in the event they are unused by the GRBLHAL application.
+The Pi can also be used to drive the auxilliar relay outputs.

+Three Pi GPIO pins are further broken out to a header near the spindle sync connector.